CT56567/pleasy/README.md

   -t --test               Update the test server not production.

 Examples:
-pl updateprod # This will use the site specified in pl.yml by sites: stg: pl updateprod d8 # This will update production with the d8 site. pl updateprod d8 -t # This will update the test site specified in pl.yml with the d8 site.
+pl  # This will use the site specified in pl.yml by sites: stg: pl  d8 # This will update production with the d8 site. pl  d8 -t # This will update the test site specified in pl.yml with the d8 site.

 </details>